Death of Gram Parsons: Background and Parsons' death

 Kaufman later declared that Parsons' attorney was preparing divorce papers for him to serve them to Parsons' wife, Gretchen Burrell, while the singer was in Joshua Tree on September 20.
 The travelers stayed at the Joshua Tree Inn, room eight.
 During the trip, Parsons often retreated to the desert, while at night the group would visit local bars, where he sat in with the bands.
-Excepting McElroy, he and his companions consumed alcohol and barbiturates in high amounts.
+Excepting McElroy, he and his companions consumed alcohol and barbiturates in large amounts.
 On September 18, Martin drove back to Los Angeles to resupply the group with marijuana.
 Parsons purchased liquid morphine that night from an unknown girl, who injected him and Fisher.
 Parsons overdosed in Room 1.
 Fisher gave Parsons an ice-cube suppository and later sat him in a cold shower.
 Instead of moving him around the room, she put him to bed back in Room 8 and went out to buy coffee to try and wake Parsons, leaving McElroy to watch over him.
 As his respirations became irregular and later ceased, McElroy attempted resuscitation.
 As she failed, Fisher tried again upon her return.
 After more failed attempts, they called an ambulance.
 Parsons was declared dead on his arrival at High Desert Memorial Hospital, at 00:15 on September 19, 1973, in Yucca Valley, California.